fvtt-fria-ligan/morkborg-foundry-vtt/implementation-notes.md

 # Implementation Notes

 ## General
-This is a vanilla, no-homebrew implementation of the Mork Borg rules.
-There are compendiums covering all the classes, items, creatures, and followers described in the Mork Borg book.
+This is a vanilla, no-homebrew implementation of the MÖRK BORG rules.
+There are compendiums covering all the classes, items, creatures, and followers described in the MÖRK BORG book.

 ## Creating a character
   * Create a new Actor of type *character*.